EdFRAX/Smart-Contracts/README.md

 # Welcome to Smart-Contracts

-All the code in these repos was created by edited by [EdFRAX](https://www.youtube.com/c/EdFRAX) and explained on the main YouTube channel in Hindi.
+All the code in these repos was simplified and normalized by [EdFRAX](https://www.youtube.com/c/EdFRAX) and explained on the main YouTube channel in Hindi.

 Instructions are given on EdFRAX YouTube Channel 👇 to use this repo for your already created collection without auto generative metadata or with generative metadata.